ByteByteGoHq/system-design-101/README.md

 3. Caching static contents
 4. Encrypting and decrypting SSL communications

-### Umumiy yuklarni muvozanatlash algoritmlari qanday?
+### What are the common load-balancing algorithms?

 The diagram below shows 6 common algorithms.